-The Council and NMFS have updated available habitat information, and their understanding of the impacts of fishing on habitat, in periodic 5-year reviews of the EFH components in the Council fishery management plans (Appendix B and C).
-Maps and descriptions of EFH for groundfish species are available in the applicable fishery management plan.
+The Council and NMFS have updated available habitat information, and their understanding of the impacts of fishing on habitat, in periodic 5-year reviews of the EFH components in the Council FMP (Appendix B and C).
+Maps and descriptions of EFH for groundfish species are available in the groundfish FMP.

 As described in the FMP Appendix C, habitat sensitivity and recovery time vary between habitat type.
-Table 12 provides an overview of the impacts from non-trawl gear and Figure 23 shows the substrate types present along the West Coast compared to the NT_RCA and CCA configurations under the alternatives.
+Table 16 provides an overview of the impacts from non-trawl gear and Figure 27 shows the substrate types present along the West Coast compared to the NT_RCA and CCA configurations under the alternatives.
 Each gear type has a different impact and recovery time on bottom substrate types.
-Across all bottom types, average impacts in terms of both habitat sensitivity for all types of non-trawl gear fall under the "minor impacts" category (see Table 3a and Table 3b of Appendix C).
-Within the non-trawl gear types (and those with research available), habitat is more sensitive and incurs a longer recovery time from longline and pot gear than other types of fixed gear types (e.g., hook-and-line).
-Of the three general bottom types.
+Across all bottom types, average impacts in terms of both habitat sensitivity for all types of non-trawl gear fall under the "minor impacts" category (see Table 3A and Table 3B of Appendix C).
+Within the non-trawl gear types (and those with research available), habitat is more sensitive and incurs a longer recovery time from interaction with longline and pot gear than other types of fixed gear types (e.g., hook-and-line).
+Of the three general bottom type categories (hard, mixed, soft), hard bottom is the most sensitive to fixed gear compared to the other two bottom types.
 Hook-and-line style gears are thought to have similar impacts across habitat types.
 Though counter to sensitivity, recovery time is lowest for hard substrates and highest for soft bottom.

-Table 14.
-Summary of non-trawl gears used in the groundfish fishery and their effects on groundfish habitat, from Appendix C-1 of the Groundfish FMP.
+Table 16.
+Summary of non-trawl gears used in the groundfish and directed halibut fishery and their effects on habitat, from Appendix C-1 of the Groundfish FMP.